singhalyogesh/sdk-doc/README.md

 Once we have received the package name and the SHA-1 signing-fingerprint, we will provide you with a unique "PartnerKey".

-### Android Studio Setup
+### Using the SDK with your Android Studio Project

-1. Ensure that your Minimum SDK is API 16: Android 4.1;
+1. Ensure that your Minimum SDK is API 16: Android 4.1
-2. Add the provided truesdk-0.7.aar file into your libs folder.
-Example path: /app/libs/ ;
+2. Add the provided truesdk-0.7-releasePartner.aar file into your libs folder.
+Example path: /app/libs/
 3. Open the build.gradle of your application module and firstly ensure that your lib folder can be used as a repository:

     ```java